WHITE PAPER SERIES

 Clinical Trial Populations

-In this white paper series, Signant's clinical science leaders examine diversity in clinical trials, uncovering barriers and identifying strategies to improve diversity in trial populations, and ensure high quality evidence generation amongst increasingly diverse patient populations.
+In this white paper series, Signant's clinical science leaders examine optimal representation in clinical trials.
+Each paper uncovers barriers to inclusion, identifies strategies to improve representation, and emphasizes the importance of ensuring high-quality evidence generation for increasingly diverse patient populations.

-Diversity and accessibility in clinical research are critical issues, as the lack of equal representation and exclusion of specific population groups from clinical trials undermines the validity and generalizability of trial results.
+Adequate representation and accessibility in clinical research are critical to ensuring equitable healthcare.
+The exclusion or underrepresentation of certain population groups compromises the validity and generalizability of clinical trial results.

-Without inclusive research, the effectiveness of new drugs, therapies, and healthcare technologies may not be accurately understood across the wider population, perpetuating existing disparities in social and health outcomes.
+Inclusive research is necessary to accurately assess the effectiveness of new drugs, therapies, and healthcare technologies across the wider population, addressing disparities in social and health outcomes.

 About the Authors